-The definition of idan classification is as follows.
+Cassincation is as follows.
 Classification Definition Good Loans, advances and financing which have never been past due in the last 6 months, or never been restructured or rescheduled before.
 Closely monitored Loans, advances and financing where there is uncertainty in repayment due to borrowers deteriorated credit standing or business environment.
 Impaired Loans, advances and financing which have been more than 90 days past due or more or an occurrence of weaknesses in the credit facility that renders the facility to be credit impaired.